Traveling as a Patient with a Medical Cannabis Card

-Before we get into the nitty-gritty, we’ve got to talk basics.
+Before we get into the nitty-gritty, we’ve got to talk terms.
 When dealing with a federally illegal controlled substance like this, it’s important to know exactly what your rights are.
 A misjudgment of the law in your current location could land you in some pretty hot water, so let’s go over the big ones.

-Recreational/Adult Use: Typically means that any person over the age of 21 can consume it, possess reasonable amounts of it, and maybe grow a plant or two.
+Recreational/Adult Use: This typically means that any person over the age of 21 can consume it, possess reasonable amounts of it, and maybe grow a plant or two.
 Recreational programs typically follow the same guidelines as alcohol — be wary of where you are when consuming, don’t operate heavy machinery or drive, etc. Sixteen states in the US, plus the District of Columbia, fall into this category.
 Many recreational states also have medical programs.

 Medical/Medicinal: This means that cannabis use is approved for a (sometimes very limited) range of medical conditions.
 Utah falls into this category with 35 other states.
-Some of these states also have reciprocity laws, meaning that visiting patients (with an active Medical Cannabis Card) can gain access to the dispensaries, but we’ll get more into this later.
+Some of these states also have reciprocity laws, meaning that visiting patients with an active Medical Cannabis Card can gain access to the dispensaries, but we’ll get more into this later.

 Decriminalized: Depending on the state in question, decriminalized cannabis can mean many things, but typically it means no jail time.
 Decriminalized states have lowered penalties for possession and use to a citation, fine, or misdemeanor.
 Some decriminalized states also have medical programs.